Safety First! - Check out the responsibility code and terrain park safety information here!

 - Goggles/Sunglasses - Goggles are strongly recommended on cold or snowy days for warmth and increased visibility.

 - Jacket/Parka (water resistant)

 - Synthetic or wool base layers for top & bottom - it's better to be warm than cold, you can always shed layers.
 Synthetic materials help to wisk moisture away from your skin.
-Once again, try not wear cotton as a base layer.
+Once again, try not to wear cotton as a base layer.

 - Snow/Water resistant pants - very important, your 1st day will acquaint your butt to the snow, keep it warm & dry.